groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-07-05-get-image-representation-of-a-document/index.md

 url: /2019/07/05/get-image-representation-of-a-document/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Merger for Java']
-categories: ['GroupDocs.Merger for Java', 'GroupDocs.Merger Product Family']
+categories: ['GroupDocs.Merger Product Family']
 ---

 Did you ever wish to get image representation of a document?
 GroupDocs.Merger for Java [19.6](https://docs.groupdocs.com/display/mergerjava/GroupDocs.Merger+for+Java+19.6+Release+Notes) will make your wish come true.
 This feature is also helpful for front end application development.